vbhaktha13/predictive-modeling-with-Classifiers/README.md

 # predictive-modeling-with-Classifiers
-using different classifiers and evaluating accuracy
+using different classifiers and evaluating F1 score and accuracy